Ashim-Dutta/Youthiapa-Hackathon-/README.md

 This project was built during the **Sheryians Coding School COHORT Hackathon**, where I redesigned a live brand site from scratch using React, GSAP, Framer Motion, and other modern tools.

-🏆 Successfully completed the challenge and received official **Sheryians Swag (Cap)** as a reward for creativity and execution.

 🔗 [Visit My Portfolio](https://my-portfolio-kmen.vercel.app/)